Iicytower/AuraTestTask/README.md

   }
   ```
 10. **GET** /authrequired/listCinemaScreening
-    - It receives in request a JSON object with ID of the hall we want to see, for example
+    - It receives in request a JSON object with hall ID whose screening schedule we want to download, for example
   ```JSON
   {
     "hallID": "731b426c-bd7c-4a15-8e9f-52cb8a321c32"